swallowcamel/nancywiki/Hosting-nancy-with-asp.net.md

 That's all you need to do to get up and running.

-## BootStrapping
+## Bootstrapping

-By default, the Nancy HTTP Handler will use the built in "BootStrapper Locator" for identifying the best BootStrapper to kick-start Nancy.
-This behaviour should be fine for most scenarios; but if you want to take control over which BootStrapper is used, you can do so using the Web.Config:
+By default, the Nancy HTTP Handler will use the built in "Bootstrapper Locator" for identifying the best bootstrapper to kick-start Nancy.
+This behaviour should be fine for most scenarios; but if you want to take control over which bootstrapper is used, you can do so using the Web.Config:

     <configSections>
       <section name="nancyFx" type="Nancy.Hosting.NancyFxSection" />